hashicorp/consul-terraform-sync/docs/config.md

       A file to load for configuring Consul NIA.
 Configuration file requires an .hcl or .json extension in order to specify their format.
 This option can be specified multiple times to load different configuration files.
-  -inspect
-      Run Consul NIA in Inspect mode to print the current and proposed state change, and then exits.
-No changes are applied in this mode.
   -once
       Render templates and run tasks once.
 Does not run the process as a daemon and disables wait timers.